 Although economists and government policy makers have historically focused on objective measures of well-being, they have become increasingly concerned with measures of subjective well-being.
 Some economists even believe that these objective measures are important primarily because of their impact subjective well-being.

 Interest in subjective well-being goes beyond an interest in the subjective well-being of individuals.
 In the field of education, a “positive education” movement is concerned with enhancing the well-being of all members of the education community and includes efforts in primary and secondary schools and universities.
-In fact, one of the major missions of our center is making Mason a model well-being university.
+Our center is leading a university-wide collaboration to help Mason realize its strategic goal of becoming a model well-being university.
 Organizational and employee well-being are of growing concern and interest in the fields of management and industrial/organizational psychology.
 Our center’s leadership programs empower people to become agents of positive change in the workplace.